anandkumarcr7/project-second-innings/docs/01_System_Requirements.md

 The system shall display the inflation-adjusted closing corpus for each year.

+### FR-021a — Multi-Scenario Projection Chart

+The system shall render a chart showing the closing corpus trajectory over the full retirement duration under all three return assumptions simultaneously:

+- conservative return,
+- typical return,
+- optimistic return.

+All three trajectories shall start from the same projected assets at retirement.
+The chart shall label each curve with its corresponding return rate.

 ### FR-022 — Failure Year

 If the corpus is exhausted, the system shall identify the first year in which the closing corpus becomes negative.